dovetail-ha/luma-dev-assessment/README.md

 ## Criteria
 You will be evaluated on the following criteria:
 - **Unit Tests** - There are 26 unit tests in [app.spec.js](./app.spec.js).
-You will be evaluated on the percentaged of passing unit tests, and you can receive partial credit.
+You will be evaluated on the percentage of passing unit tests, and you can receive partial credit.
 - **Linting** - Please make sure you follow the linting rules for the project.
 You can run the `npm run lint` command to check for warnings and errors.
 - **Code Quality** - The quality of the code, including complexity, duplication, and maintainability will be taken into consideration.